SakaethRam/WingMan/Wingman Alpha/Alpha README.md

 5. **Launch Zenith**
    Upon successful execution of the script, Zenith will begin operating, ready to assist you in automating tasks efficiently.

+#### **Future Advancements**:
+> Enhanced NLP Capabilities – Implementing NLP models like GPT or BERT for better command interpretation.
+> Home Automation Integration – Connecting with IoT devices for smart home control.
+> Multi-User Recognition – Using voice biometrics for personalized responses.